Consistency-guided Prompt Learning for Vision-Language Models: Experiments

-In this section, we explore the impact of different input perturbations on the performance of the final model.
-Table \ref{tab:ablation_text_input} presents the results for using the same text as input compared to using more descriptive text generated by the LLM as input.
-The findings reveal a 0.39\% decrease in performance when the same input is used for both the learnable and frozen text encoders.
+\textbf{Analysis of input perturbations.} In this section, we explore the impact of different input perturbations on the performance of the final model.
+Table \ref{tab:ablation_text_input} presents the results for using the same text as input compared to using more descriptive text generated by the LLMs (GPT-2 or GPT-3) as input.
+The findings reveal a 0.39\% decrease (compared to GPT-3 generated text) in performance when the same input is used for both the learnable and frozen text encoders.
 This emphasizes the importance of utilizing LLMs to generate more descriptive text on which to enforce consistency.
+However, the performance for GPT-2 and GPT-3 are relatively similar, suggesting that the choice of LLM does not have a large impact.
+Although various LLMs are specialized for generating coherent and meaningful sentences on complex topics, our focus is on generating a single sentence to describe a category name.
+In this specific context, the choice among different LLMs does not result in a substantial difference.

 Similarly, we conduct a study on the image inputs, as shown in Table \ref{tab:ablation_image_input}.
 We compare the results when using the same image, simple augmented image, and hard augmented image as inputs.
 Consistent with the observations on text analysis, using the same image input shows a decline in performance since it fails to provide a sufficiently discriminative signal for learning.
 On the contrary, we expect hard augmentations to yield the best discriminative features for learning and, consequently, the highest accuracy.
-However, the results indicate that simple augmentations (random resized crop, horizontal flip) outperform hard augmentations (RandAug \cite{RandAug}).
-We believe the images generated by hard augmentations are too different for the consistency constraint to provide the most optimal learning signals, resulting in performances that are slightly less than using no augmentations at all.
+However, the results indicate that simple augmentations (random resized crop, horizontal flip) outperform hard augmentations (RandAug \citep{RandAug}).
+We believe using hard augmentations leads to significant deviations in the image embeddings, causing them to diverge from the corresponding text embeddings.
+Consequently, this results in performance degradation.